mbutterick/hyphenate/README.md

 Install from the command line like so:

     raco pkg install hyphenate

+Later, you an update like so:

+    raco pkg update hyphenate

-Then require it in your Racket file, in standard mode:
+Import in standard mode:

     (require hyphenate)